lgautier/odsc-ppda-slides/README.md

 2- Visit `http://localhost:8888` with a web browser

-3- Open a terminal in Jypter and fetch this repos:
+3- Open a terminal in Jupyter and fetch this repos:

 ```
 git clone https://github.com/lgautier/odsc-ppda-slides